jgehrcke/gipc/docs/index.rst

     :maxdepth: 2

 ========================================
-GIPC: Multiprocessing and IPC for gevent
+gipc: multiprocessing and IPC for gevent
 ========================================

 This documentation applies to gipc |release|.
 It was built on |today|.
 Sections: